maahicodes/maahicodes/README.md

 ### About Me:
  I am Maheshwari - aka Maahi<img src="https://c.tenor.com/CKRLt3k_aGIAAAAj/pink-flower-pink.gif" width="20px"> an optimist girl who love to explore new things and technologies.🚀<br/>
- Currently I am IT undergrad and self-taught web developer 👩‍💻 from India. <br/>
+ Currently I'm an IT undergrad and self-taught web developer 👩‍💻 from India. <br/>

 🌱 Learning MERN stack. <br/>
 🎯 Currently Focused more on React. <br/>